Council for Ligurian Linguistic Heritage

 3. Ei fóe dei ferguò

-with essays by Stefano Lusito and Anselmo Roveda
+featuring essays by Stefano Lusito and Anselmo Roveda

 illustrated by Elettra Deganello